apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 - Failures to write to session/local storage via Javascript are now reported back to the CAS user interface.
 - `log4j-spring-boot` designed to support Spring Boot `2.x` is now removed from CAS.
 - In the event that the SAML2 authentication request cannot be retrieved and restored, an appropriate error message is now produced in the CAS user interface.
+- There is now a [dedicated configuration source](../configuration/Configuration-Properties-Security-DockerSecrets.html) to pull CAS properties from Docker secrets.
+- Storing trusted multifactor devices [using MongoDb](../mfa/Multifactor-TrustedDevice-Authentication-Storage-MongoDb.html) can now assign a correct ID to the device record.
+- Additional protections around proxy tickets and proxy-granting tickets are now in place to prevent validation errors under high load.
+- [Authentication interrupt tracking cookies](../webflow/Webflow-Customization-Interrupt-Tracking.html) are now removed from the browser when the user logs out of CAS.
+- SMS messages sent by [passwordless authentication](../authentication/Passwordless-Authentication-Notifications.html) now correctly record the generated token id.
+- A dedicated [actuator endpoint](../password_management/Password-Management.html) to allow CAS to reset the user's password and kickstart the password reset flow.

 ## Library Upgrades